Pilea Peperomioides: The Complete Chinese Money Plant Guide

 Botanical History and Native Range

 Norwegian missionary Agnar Espegren collected cuttings from wild Pilea peperomioides plants growing in Yunnan’s Cang Mountain region in 1946 and brought them back to Norway.
-The plant had no commercial availability for decades — its spread across Europe was entirely person-to-person, passed as cuttings between friends and neighbors.
+The plant had no commercial availability for decades.
+Its spread across Europe was entirely person-to-person, passed as cuttings between friends and neighbors.
 That sharing habit is precisely why it earned the nickname “pass-it-on plant” in Scandinavian households.

 Botanists Ib Friis and Knud Rahn formally described the species in 1984, finally giving a scientific name to the plant that had already colonized European windowsills for nearly forty years.
 Commercial nursery production didn’t scale meaningfully until the 2010s, when social media drove a sudden surge in demand.